 THE GRADUAL DECAY OF TEXTUS RECEPTUS

-The first systematic collection of variant readings was included in the Polyglot Bible that was published in 1655-7 at London.
+The first systematic collection of variant readings was included in the Polyglot Bible that was published in 1655-7 in London.
 A number of manuscript sources were used with variant readings footnoted.
 Dr John Fell issued the first Greek New Testament to be published at Oxford which claimed to give variants from more than one hundred manuscripts and ancient versions.
 In 1707 the Greek text of John Mill of Oxford was published which drew on every source that he could access and embodied solid learning in the prolegomena.
 A revised edition was published in 1710, which included the collations of twelve more manuscripts.
 Mill’s work was attacked, not least because some were greatly alarmed at his variant readings which numbered around thirty thousand.
 Others, however, appreciated his efforts and tried to develop his work.

-Johann Jakob Griesbach developed the grouping of manuscripts and laid a foundation for all future work on the Greek text of the New Testament.
+Johann Jakob Griesbach developed the grouping of manuscripts and he laid a foundation for all future work on the Greek text of the New Testament.
 He also elaborated fifteen canons of textual criticism and showed great skill and tact in evaluating the evidence of variant readings.
 The importance of his work is difficult to overestimate.
 He was the first German scholar to abandon the Textus Receptus at many places and to print the text of the New Testament as his convictions had led him.